AirPods Pro announced: noise cancelling comes to Apple's true wireless earbuds

-Apple has finally lifted the covers off a true Apple AirPods successor, announcing the arrival of the AirPods Pro.
-With a new fit and the addition of a noise cancelling mode, Apple is finally looking to take on the best true wireless earbuds out there with a souped-up model of its own.
+We finally have a true Apple AirPods successor, with the arrival of the new AirPods Pro.

+With the AirPods Pro featuring a new fit and the addition of a noise cancelling mode, Apple is finally looking to take on the best true wireless earbuds out there with a souped-up model of its own.

-The AirPods Pro now feature microphones not only for calls, but to aid their new noise-cancelling tech, too.
+The new AirPods Pro now feature microphones not only for calls, but also to aid their new noise-cancelling tech.
 They'll listen to external noise and counter it against the tunes then delivered in to your ears, while a 'Transparency' mode will do the opposite, boosting the sound of your surroundings over the top of your playlists.
 Transparency mode is triggered by squeezing the stems of the AirPod Pro.

 - Previously in AirPods leaks